Our goal is to allow a necessary procedure to be accomplished, in an office setting, safely and comfortably.

 I.V.
 Starts in Uncooperative Mentally Handicapped Adults

 If you believe the patient cannot cooperate with an i.v. start, we will modify our approach.
-We will administer an intramuscular injection in the patient’s buttock, leg, or arm.
-This can be accomplished through the clothing, if necessary.
+We may administer an intramuscular injection in the patient’s buttock, leg, or arm.
 The medicine is not painful, just the needle stick.
 Within 3-4 minutes they become drowsy, stare vacantly, and often become flaccid.
 The i.v. will then be started without the patient’s awareness.

 All anesthetics carry a risk.
 These include, but are not limited to, cardiac arrest, allergic reactions, aspiration of stomach contents into lungs, nerve damage, and even death.
 With modern anesthetic agents and monitoring devices, however, the overall risk in the United States is very small.
 Indeed, statistically your chances of death are greater during your trips to and from the facility than during the anesthetic itself.
 We have resuscitation equipment and medications on hand, as well as years of experience in dealing with emergencies and airway management in the hospital setting.